apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 ![image alt text](./media/image_3.png)

-6. Click on **{your-initials}**_employee_api_spec from the list to access Open API spec editor & interactive documentation that lists API details & API Resources.
+6. Click on **{your-initials}**_employee_backend_api_spec from the list to access Open API spec editor & interactive documentation that lists API details & API Resources.

 ![image alt text](./media/image_4.png)

 ## Create an API Proxy

-1. It’s time to create Apigee API Proxy from Open API Specification.
+1. It’s time to create an Apigee API Proxy from Open API Specification.
+We will be creating an API Proxy that calls the backend service documented in the OpenAPI spec.
 Click on **Develop → API Proxies** from side navigation menu.

 ![image alt text](./media/image_5.jpg)